 The original was British, started in 1983 and if it wasn't unique, I've never seen anything else like it.
 A later subtitle for it was '(the journal for contemporary perverts)' – a queer art and politics and art quarterly magazine.
 On heavy glossy paper.
 In a square format.

 In one of the few mentions I can find of it, 1980s gay activist Colin Clews says "In effect, it was probably one of the first publications to segment the gay and lesbian market by any measure other than gender" – and that's probably why it was so good.
-The collective that ran it were mixed gender, and the content was far more gender balanced than any other lesbian or gay publication.
+The collective that ran it were mixed gender, at least after the first issues, and the content was far more gender balanced than any other lesbian or gay publication.